 “The type of work I created during that time may have had a mild shift, but always looking forward,” he says.
 “I believe in survival, I love life, I never fall back on the dark side.”

 “Jeff Koons.
 The Painter and Sculptor” is on at the Liebieghaus Skulpturensammlung and the Schirn Kunsthalle in Frankfurt through Sept.
-23. Sponsors include Bank of America Merrill Lynch (BAC).
+23. Sponsors include Bank of America Merrill Lynch (BAC:US).
 Information: http://koons-in-frankfurt.de/

 (Catherine Hickley writes for Muse, the arts and leisure section of Bloomberg News.
 The opinions expressed are her own.)